Leicestershire County Council is committed to doing all it can to help prevent the problems caused by anti-social behaviour.

 Local anti-social behaviour (ASB) information and reporting web pages:

-A review is formally known as a Community Trigger.
+A review is formally known as an ASB Case Review (previously known as a Community Trigger).
 This process gives victims and communities the right to request a review of an ongoing ASB or hate incident that you believe has not been adequately dealt with.

-A request to activate a Community Trigger can be made if, within the last six months:
+A request to activate an ASB Case Review can be made if, within the last 6 months:

 and

-It should also be noted that for a Community Trigger request to be considered, you must have reported each incident within one calendar month of it having occurred.
+It should also be noted that for an ASB Case Review to be considered, you must have reported each incident within one calendar month of it having occurred.

-To raise a Community Trigger, please contact your local council’s Community Safety Team using the details listed above, or visit their offices in person to request a report form.
+To raise an ASB Case Review, please contact your local council’s Community Safety Team using the details listed above, or visit their offices in person to request a report form.